mvolkmann/blog/src/htmx.md

 - `previous` targets previous sibling element
 - `previous {css-selector}` targets previous matching sibling

+Note that `hx-target` is an inheritable attribute.
+Any element with an ancestor that uses an `hx-*` attribute to send HTTP requests will use that ancestor element as the default for `hx-target` rather than `self`.
+To avoid this, specify `hx-target="self"`.

 These enable identifying elements that do not have `id` attributes.

 The new content can replace existing content